calremmel/calremmel.github.io/content/posts/fraud-unbalanced-classes.md

 The way we deal with imbalanced classes is through **resampling,** which covers an array of techniques for making the ratio of classes more equitable.
 These techniques may be broadly separated into three categories:

 1. **Random Under-Sampling (RUS):**
-    * Take a random sample of the majority class and train the model on the sample combined with the entirity of the minority class
+    * Take a random sample of the majority class and train the model on the sample combined with the entirety of the minority class
 2. **Random Over-Sampling (ROS):**
     * Randomly sample from the minority class *with replacement* until the sizes of both classes match
 3. **Synthetic Minority Over-sampling Technique (SMOTE):**